-On 31st December 1929, Evan Hayes body was discovered on a spur of Mt Kosciuszko adjacent Lake Cootapatamba by Jack Willis, a boundary rider employed by Rose and Cogan of 'Boloko', Dalgety, who was tending sheep in the area with another rider, Charlie Burns.
-"Attracted by the continual barking of their dog, two shepherds -Messrs Willis and Burns - found the body, which had been reduced to skeleton form by long exposure, not far from the summit of Mount Kosciusko, and about 300 yards from Lake Cootapatamba. . .
-His last act was to place his skis across each other to prevent himself
+On 31st December 1929, Evan Hayes body was discovered on a spur of Mt Kosciuszko near Lake Cootapatamba.
+Jack Willis, a boundary

+88 SMH: 14 Sep 1928 via trove.nla.gov.au 89 SMH: 9 Jan 1929 via trove.nla.gov.au - Birth notices 90 SMH: 1 & 17 Dec 1928 via trove.nla.gov.au rider employed by Rose and Cogan of 'Boloko', Dalgety, was tending sheep in the area when he was attracted to the body by the barking of his dog.
+Willis summoned Charlie Burns from nearby: "Messrs Willis and Burns - found the body, which had been reduced to skeleton form by long exposure, not far from the summit of Mount Kosciusko, and about 300 yards from Lake Cootapatamba. . .
+His last act was to place his skis across each other to prevent himself from sinking in the snow when he lay down on them.
+One alpenstock was also found beneath the body, having apparently been used as a head rest, and the other was resting against a rock nearby.
+One of the shepherds [Burns] hurried to the Hotel Kosciusko and informed the manager (Mr PMA Speet) of the discovery.
+The police at Jindabyne were notified . .
+"91

+Police Sergeant Jed Carroll, with Constable Lambert, Aubrey Weston and John Hemmings recovered the body, which "was in an advanced stage of decomposition; it was lying on its back, . . the right arm was